jedcn/reveal-ck/README.md

 behind the slides: https://github.com/jedcn/talk-learning-with-tools.

-While you might see a dozen or so different files being tracked in that repository, there's a bunch of overhead that is used for generally tracking a project:
+While you might see a dozen or so different files being tracked in that repository, the good majority of them are overhead used for generally tracking a project:

 * The `.rvmrc` is only present because it is using RVM